What is HDR TV and is the upgrade worth it?

 - Dolby Vision

-While all five are fundamentally similar insofar as they improve contrast and colour depth, the difference between the formats can be many.
-It comes down to how they use metadata, which media players and studios support them, and also how easy they are to broadcast.
+While all five are fundamentally similar as they offer greater contrast and colour depth, the difference between the formats can be many.
+It comes down to how they use metadata, which media players and studios support them, and how easy they are to broadcast.

 Metadata is the information required to make a standard video file into an HDR video file.
 There are two types of metadata: dynamic and static.